 For examples of INSERT...SELECT * FROM OPENROWSET(BULK...) statements, see the following topics:

 If a user uses a SQL Server login, the security profile of the SQL Server process account is used.
+A login using SQL Server authentication cannot be authenticated outside of the Database Engine.
+Therefore, when a BULK INSERT command is initiated by a login using SQL Server authentication, the connection to the data is made using the security context of the SQL Server process account (the account used by the SQL Server Database Engine service).
+To successfully read the source data you must grant the account used by the SQL Server Database Engine, access to the source data.
 In contrast, if a SQL Server user logs on by using Windows Authentication, the user can read only those files that can be accessed by the user account, regardless of the security profile of the SQL Server process.

 For example, consider a user who logged in to an instance of SQL Server by using Windows Authentication.
 For the user to be able to use BULK INSERT or OPENROWSET to import data from a data file into a SQL Server table, the user account requires read access to the data file.
 With access to the data file, the user can import data from the file into a table even if the SQL Server process does not have permission to access the file.
 The user does not have to grant file-access permission to the SQL Server process.